Vanderscycle/infrastructure/README.md

 - [ ] add a kustomize replace for all of argocd apps for prod/non-prod
 - [ ] create sealed-secrets for postgres dbs (this repo + 3d printer )
 - [ ] create a test chart to quickly test new dns names
+- [ ] something like uptime-kuma to check that the dns pages are live.
+Maybe there's something like new relic but free.